top of page

 'As our world evolves, so too must our understanding of environmental sustainability, necessitating a holistic approach that weaves together indigenous wisdom, cultural heritage, and spirituality.'

-Flor de Maria Alumbra, a registered architect in Victoria, Australia, of Guatemalan-Australian background with Maya and European ancestry, has evolved her practice from conventional methodologies to pioneering architectural discourse that bridges indigenous wisdom with contemporary sustainable design.
+Flor de Maria Alumbra, a Guatemalan-Australian registered architect in Victoria, Australia, of Maya descendance, has evolved her practice from conventional methodologies to pioneering architectural discourse that bridges indigenous wisdom with contemporary sustainable design.
 Educated and trained in Australia, Alumbra gained extensive professional experience in educational and civic projects in Australia and the UK during her first decade working in architectural practices before elevating her architectural journey toward innovative methodologies grounded in contemporary Maya architectural essence and broader indigenous epistemologies of Latin America.
 While the majority of her projects are based in Latin American contexts, this research encompasses foundational Australian works including "A Garden of Cultures" for Melbourne and "Elipze"—an organic apartment development acknowledging Wurundjeri Country—both exploring architectural responses to Australia's multicultural urban environments and indigenous land acknowledgment.
 Her most recent projects focus on sea-level rise adaptation and climate crisis resilient design strategies that transcend economic development contexts, addressing environmental challenges equally prevalent across Australia and globally, demonstrating how innovative climate-responsive architectural solutions can be applied universally regardless of regional economic conditions.

 Prototype Research Methodology and International Discourse